nlx-group/ud-portuguese/lx-udparser/README.md

 ## License

-LX-UDepParser is available under the Creative Commons BY-NC-ND license (Attribution-NonCommercial-NoDerivatives 4.0 International).
+LX-UDParser is available under the Creative Commons BY-NC-ND license (Attribution-NonCommercial-NoDerivatives 4.0 International).

 See `../LICENSE.txt` for full text.